-Lay the foam in position before glueing and cutting.
+Lay the foam in position before gluing and cutting.
 It’s a classic mistake to fix the underlay in place only to discover that it’s wrong.
-Get everything laid out before cutting and glueing in place or you may end up with time/money consuming changes to make.
+Get everything laid out before cutting and gluing in place or you may end up with time/money consuming changes to make.

 Glue in place.
 Using water resistant adhesive, glue the foam to the ground.
 We find that using tubed adhesive with a good zig-zag covering keeps it in place well.
 This method also allowed ample space for water to drain through the underlay.

 As with the underlay, the best practice is to lay the grass out where it will go before cutting or gluing.
 Make sure the underlay is fixed in place so that it doesn’t move around.
 To be sure it’s going to hold you will need the right type of artificial grass adhesive.